 How well do you solve complex problems?

-What decision making tools do you use?
+What decision-making tools do you use?

 It’s impossible to make anything foolproof, because fools are so very ingenious.

 In real life, there are countless problems waiting for you to resolve.
-It’s about making choices that range from the mundane to the life changing.
+It’s about making choices that range from the mundane to the life-changing.
 The most important first step is to accurately identify the real problem, rather than the symptom of the problem.
 Then you’ll gather all the facts and make any needed assumptions.
 Now, you’ll list all your possible solutions by Brainstorming.
 You’ll now need to test your possible solutions using Screening and Evaluative Criteria.

 Most people make serious decisions based on their emotions or a gut feeling.
 This normally turns out to be a mistake – especially when they begin to see and live with the results.

 Here are a few suggestions on how to enhance your ability to resolve problems.

 Effective people prevent problems from occurring in the first place.
 Years ago, I asked my wrestling coach how I could counter a wrestling move, and I’ll never forget his answer.
 He said, “Don’t get into that situation to begin with – don’t let your opponent use that particular move on you.”
 The best way to prevent problems is to not put yourself in that situation in the first place.

 How do you do that?
 Have you ever delegated a project to a team member, only to find out later that he didn’t fully understand what you asked him to do?
 If not, you will.
 This is why it’s important to have a Corrective Action, Preventive Action (or CAPA) program.